-- Approximately \$12.1 million was generated by the Business Units under the Profit Share Plan in 2018. - ➤ Following a review of the operating and safety performance for 2018, the CNG Committee approved an aggregate \$12.0 million for allocation under the profit share pool ("Approved Pool"). - In accordance with each individual's terms of employment, the following members of the Executive Team are entitled to receive either a discretionary amount or a set percentage of the amount allocated to the aggregate profit share pool as follows: - Mr. Mullen is entitled to five percent of the Approved Pool; - Messrs.
+- Approximately \$12.5 million was generated by the Business Units under the Profit Share Plan in 2019. - ➤ Following a review of the operating and safety performance for 2019, the CNG Committee approved an aggregate \$12.5 million for allocation under the profit share pool ("Approved Pool"). - In accordance with each individual's terms of employment, the following members of the Executive Team are entitled to receive either a discretionary amount or a set percentage of the amount allocated to the aggregate profit share pool as follows: - Mr. Mullen is entitled to five percent of the Approved Pool; - Messrs.
 Clark and Maloney each are entitled two and a half percent of the Approved Pool; - Ms. Scott and Mr. Urlacher are entitled to a discretionary profit share amount consistent with their roles and responsibilities within Mullen Group.

-Although in accordance with the above, the executive team would have been entitled to a larger profit share award over that of 2017, the executive team elected to receive the same profit share allocation as awarded in 2017 in large part due to certain safety matters that arose within a few of our Business Units in 2018.
-This aligns with our profit share model which is based on the profitability and safety performance of Mullen Group and our Business Units.
+Notwithstanding the foregoing, Mr. Mullen would have been entitled to a larger profit share award in 2019 over that of 2018, however, Mr. Mullen elected to receive the same profit share allocation as awarded in 2018 in large part due to decline in the share price of Mullen Group.

-Long Term Incentives - Executive Team:
+Long Term Incentives - Executive Team